How do we prepare our EVs for you?

 We are committed to offering high-quality pre-owned electric vehicles at great prices, and that means ensuring each vehicle is in tip-top shape before sale.
-Not all vehicles can be in like-new condition – we’re not miracle workers – but you can expect each vehicle to be clean inside and out, free of major cosmetic damage, and minimal visible wear-and-tear (commensurate with vehicle age).
+Not all vehicles can be in like-new condition—we’re not miracle workers—but you can expect each vehicle we sell to be clean inside and out, free of major cosmetic damage, and minimal visible wear-and-tear commensurate with vehicle age.

-Almost every car has some sort of visual blemish.
+Nearly every car on the road has some sort of visual blemish.
 From the moment a new vehicle is driven off the lot, it is subject to all sorts of dangers, most notably road debris and driver error.
 Drive any car long enough, and rock chips will begin appearing on the front bumper and hood.
 The dreaded runaway shopping cart threatens door dings.
 Many drivers inadvertently give their wheels some curb rash, or otherwise suffer some walking-speed collisions.
-It happens, it’s okay.
+It’s okay—it happens.

-We put in the time to recondition all of our vehicles, so many such visual blemishes are removed.
+We put in the time to recondition all of our vehicles, so many minor visual blemishes are removed.
 We refinish curbed wheels, we remove dents and dings where we’re able, and we buff out light scratches or scuffs.
-Chipped or cracked glass windshields (and/or roofs, in the case of Tesla) are replaced or repaired.
+Windshields with chipped or cracked glass (and/or roofs, in the case of Tesla) are replaced or repaired.
 Our goal is to improve the car as much as possible while leaving it as original as possible.

 Sometimes a small ding, scuff, or scratch is in a location that a fix would require significant repainting, Bondo filler, or panel replacement.
 In these cases, we prefer to allow the blemish to remain.
 Panel replacement and repainting risks non-matching paint, and Bondo repairs can begin to show after a few years.
 In these cases, leaving the vehicle with a small blemish is the right and necessary decision.

-Plus, some repainting work isn’t cost-effective for us or customers.
+Plus, some repainting work isn’t cost-effective for us or our customers.
 Rock chips are essentially unavoidable and they’re usually very small.
-Repainting a surface is expensive and like anything else, warrants a cost/benefit analysis.
+Repainting a surface is expensive and, like anything else, warrants a cost/benefit analysis.

 Two practical examples include a Model 3 that suffered a really nasty cracked roof, and a Volkswagen e-Golf that had a few dings and scuffs.